 So even if you get travel health insurance, it’s important that you make sure you’re covered for long-term treatment at “home”.

-If that’s not the case, you should check out my upcoming article on all types of insurance for nomads, including worldwide primary health insurance.
-Make sure you’re subscribed to Nomad Gate to get notified when it’s ready.
+If that’s not the case, you should check out our article on worldwide primary health insurance.

 Many travel health insurance policies come with built in emergency medical transportation or emergency medical evacuation as it’s often called.
 There are also standalone evacuation memberships, which tend to be quite a bit more expensive for similar coverage.

 What exactly is covered by such policies, what limit is sufficient for your needs, and do you actually need it?

 Usually, an emergency evacuation policy will kick in when the initial hospital or medical facility is not suited to provide the appropriate care for your medical emergency.